• Home

 Daily 10 a.m.
 (9 a.m.
 June)

 Every morning a volunteer naturalist leads a guided nature walk informing visitors about the different life zones of Red Rock State Park.
 The subjects discussed on this walk include geology, wildlife, history, archaeology, and plant life.
-There will be no hike on October 21-22, 2025 due to staff training.
+This is an Outdoors250 event.

 READ MORE

 Join us at Red Rock State Park for guided bird walks!
 Learn about Sedona's diverse and beautiful bird species while taking a stroll through this gorgeous park with a veteran bird enthusiast.
-No hike on October 22, 2025 due to staff training.
+This is an Outdoors250 event.

 READ MORE